Best practices for running a remote team

 We want to create more interactions to connect people and get to know each other.
 This is why we organize different team retreats in one location and provide some special perks like “workation” when our employees can combine work with vacation.
 For example, if you are based in SF, you can also go for a week to London and work for three days and travel for other two days.
 And again with a purpose to make them feel part of one team, one company.”

-“The biggest challenge is the question whether remote work fits within the values of your companies.
+“The biggest challenge is the question of whether remote work fits within the values of your companies.
 If it does, it may require you to think about how it translates into a day to day interactions.
 How do people interact, what are they rewarded for, how often do they meet?

 Once you clear on the definition of success within your team, you’ll have a much better idea of how to hire.
 It will help you to draft requirements and document what success looks like for everyone.
 This common definition will help HR, existing colleagues together with people looking at joining your company.”